An AI system to help scientists write expert-level empirical software: Results

-A deeper analysis of these 14 top-performing strategies reveals key patterns in how \ourmethod achieves superior performance.
+A deeper analysis of these 14 top-performing strategies reveals key patterns in how ERA achieves superior performance.
 The recombination models, which constitute the majority of the winners, highlight a clear pattern of synergistic hybridization.
 Two base models appear most frequently in these successful hybrids: the simple, climatology-based \verb|CMU-climate_baseline| and the statistical autoregressive model \verb|UMass-ar6_pooled|.
-This suggests tree search consistently discovers that the most effective strategies are built upon a robust foundation of historical averages and recent trends, which are then enhanced by more complex methods.
-Indeed, the most successful recombinations consistently fused different modeling paradigms—for instance, pairing the epidemiological \verb|CEPH-Rtrend_covid| model with the statistical \verb|UMass-ar6_pooled| model created a hybrid anchored in the theory of disease spread yet highly responsive to recent data trends, while pairing the powerful machine learning \verb|UMass-gbqr| model with the stable \verb|CMU-climate_baseline| provided a robust seasonal foundation that allowed the ML model to safely focus on learning short-term deviations—demonstrating an ability to synthesize complementary strengths.
+This suggests ERA consistently discovers that the most effective strategies are built upon a robust foundation of historical averages and recent trends, which are then enhanced by more complex methods.
+Indeed, the most successful recombinations consistently fused different modeling paradigms: for instance, pairing the epidemiological \verb|CEPH-Rtrend_covid| model with the statistical \verb|UMass-ar6_pooled| model created a hybrid anchored in the theory of disease spread yet highly responsive to recent data trends, while pairing the powerful machine learning \verb|UMass-gbqr| model with the stable \verb|CMU-climate_baseline| provided a robust seasonal foundation that allowed the ML model to safely focus on learning short-term deviations.
+Finally, we verified the importance of using ERA, rather than just taking the best of 1000 solution attempts, for both epidemiological modeling and scRNA-seq batch integration (\tabref{tab:era-comparison}).